phax/phive/README.md

 # News and noteworthy

+* v5.2.6 - work in progress
+    * Updated the UBL 2.3 identifiers from "csprd01" to "csprd02"
 * v5.2.5 - 2020-02-06
     * Added a default JSON representation for validation results - see class `BDVEJsonHelper`
     * Added support for UBL.BE 1.1 (version 2019-11)
     * Deprecated UBL.BE 1.0, e-FFF Invoice and e-FFF Credit Note validations
+    * Updated to UBL 2.3 CSPRD 02 (without changing the ID :( )
 * v5.2.4 - 2020-01-13
     * Added support for XRechnung 1.2.2 format (deprecated version 1.2.1)
 * v5.2.3 - 2019-12-18